-ISS UE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE 1.
+ISS UE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG 1.
 Effective arrangements should be in place to improve the physical health care of people with serious mental illness Trust responses should demonstrate how they will develop medical monitoring and physical health care support for people undergoing treatment for an eating disorder.
-The Trust should also demonstrate how they are supporting people with long-term mental health conditions to support their physical health outcomes.
-Mental Health Services has welcomed the investment made into the development of a physical health pathway.
+The Trust should also demonstrate how they are supporting people with long-term mental health conditions to support their physical health outcomes. investment made into the development of a physical health pathway.
 We are in the process of implementing this initial investment to provide better physical care for the Service Users directly affected by these developments (specifically those with an Eating Disorder).
-However, a lot remains to be done with the wider group of individuals who have a Severe or Enduring Mental Illness.
-The physical health of these individuals needs a more concerted and specific approach if we are to address the unacceptable difference in life expectancy.
-Without additional resource we will continue to address these issues at the margins.
-2. Effective arrangements should be in place to provide evidence of the impact on all mental health services.
+However, a lot remains to 2.
+Effective arrangements should be in place to provide evidence of the impact on all mental health services.
 Trust responses should demonstrate what measures are in place to ensure that an annual comprehensive analysis will be provided in line with the indicators set out in the new Mental Health Services Framework and that this will include an overview of presenting need, the volume of interventions provided, the outcomes achieved and the quality of people's experience of using the services.
 There are a number of piecemeal projects and areas that can fully meet the objective e.g. the use of CORE OM in the PTT Hubs, in the trialing of the use of outcome measures in CAMHS and in a range of projects seeking to improve the quality of care, e.g. the peer accreditation schemes of the Royal College, NHS Benchmarking etc. With our current I.T. system (PARIS) there is little hope of being able to fundamentally address the issue of correctly gathering and analyzing volumes, outcomes and need across all 41 of the services in MH in BHSCT.